getgrav/grav-learn/pages/02.content/04.media/docs.md

 			- sharp
 ```

-The other **metafile** that is supported is the overriding of the thumbnail for an asset.
+The other **metafile** that is supported is the overriding of the thumbnail for a particular medium.
 This is particularly important for **videos** and **files** that natively don't have an associated image that can be used and manipulated.
-Simply create a `<filename>.meta.jpg|png|gif` and it will be used for any asset manipulation requiring an image.
+Simply create a `<filename>.meta.jpg|png|gif` and it will be used for any media manipulation requiring an image.

 >>>> NOTE: If you do not provide a **metafile** image for **videos** and **files**, a default image will be used.